leihs/leihs-calendar/README.md

 Prop `dayConfigGetter`: a callback function with `day` (`Date` object) argument, must return an object of shape `{ customClassNames: "my-custom-class"}`.

+### Month lazy loading

+Prop `maxDateLoaded`: When given, any month beyond this date will show a loading indicator instead of the calendar.

+Prop `loadingIndicator`: Content of the loading indicator (defaults to "loading…")

 ## Getting Started

 Install [Node.js](https://nodejs.org/en/download) and [Yarn](https://yarnpkg.com/lang/en/).